SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

    These manifests use a set of docker images `published in the docker hub
    <https://hub.docker.com/r/softwareheritage/base/tags>`_.
 By default, the manifests
-   will use the `latest` version of these images, but for production uses, you should set the `SWH_IMAGE_TAG` environment variable to pin them to a specific version.
+   will use the ``latest`` version of these images, but for production uses, you should set the ``SWH_IMAGE_TAG`` environment variable to pin them to a specific version.

-To specify the tag to be used, simply set the SWH_IMAGE_TAG environment variable, like
+To specify the tag to be used, simply set the :envvar:`SWH_IMAGE_TAG` environment variable:
-so:

 .. code-block:: bash